 This guide is based on over ten years of research conducted alongside academics at the University of Oxford.
 It aims to help you find a career you enjoy, you’re good at, and that tackles the world’s most pressing problems.

-1. What makes for a dream job, and why “follow your passion” can be misleading.
+It covers topics like: 1.
+What makes for a dream job, and why “follow your passion” can be misleading.

 2. Why the most effective ways to make a difference aren’t always the obvious ones like working at a charity, or becoming a doctor.